 - Souvenir Shopping at Jaipur City Palace

-Souvenir shop of City Palace is near the exit of Painting and photography museum.
+Souvenir shop of City Palace is near the exit of the Painting and photography museum.
 If you are a shopaholic, there are plenty of things to buy i.e. paintings, garments, and books to name a few.

 - Buggi Ride

 An old horse carriage called Buggi is available for the travelers to take home the experience of yesteryears.
-You can hire a ride near Mubarak Mahal.
+You can hire a ride near the Mubarak Mahal.

 - City Palace Jaipur Restaurant – Baradari